MohitVaishnav2007/Ports-Scanner/README.md

 # Port Scanner

 A simple and beginner-friendly *Port Scanner* built using Python's socket library.
-This project is designed for learning *Networking, **Cybersecurity, and **Socket Programming* concepts.
+This project is designed for learning *Networking*, *Cybersecurity*, and *Socket Programming* concepts.

 ---